 "And Jacob saw the wagons that Joseph sent to carry him; and the spirit of Jacob their father was revived" (Gen. 45:27).

-Jacob's sons had already informed their father that Joseph was alive and that he ruled over Egypt.
-Still, Jacob was unable to respond to the wonderful news, "for he could not believe them."
+Jacob’s sons had informed their father that Joseph was alive and that he ruled over Egypt.
+Yet, despite the incredible news, Jacob couldn’t respond.
+He couldn’t bring himself to believe it.
+It was too much, too impossible.

-What was it about seeing the Egyptian wagons that finally revived Jacob's spirits?
+What was it about the wagons that finally revived Jacob's spirits?

 The New Rabbi